the-expanse/SideQuestWiki/having-an-issue-installing-Pavlov?.md

-Make sure you have the most recent Folder for PavLov, that is usually an issue people overlook, Then just use the built in installer for the Pavlov, just make sure to uninstall the old version from Sidequests APP tab, then install and unzip the newest Pavlov folder and use the "Install.bat" located below
+Make sure you have the most recent Folder for PavLov from the [PAVLOV DISCORD](https://discord.gg/wE5ZqBB), that is usually an issue people overlook, Then just use the built in installer for the Pavlov, just make sure to uninstall the old version from Sidequests APP tab, then install and unzip the newest Pavlov folder and use the "Install.bat" located below

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608568197679153152/Pavlov_install_BAT.png)